Skip to main content Skip to office menu Skip to footer

 HF3363 (Freiberg) - Campaign Finance; street address classified as private data; Campaign Finance and Public Disclosure Board prohibited from posting private data on its website; noncampaign disbursement use provided for security-related expenses; campaign finance laws modified; disclaimer requirements modified; Campaign Finance and Public Disclosure Board, local governments, and school districts required to remove, modify, and repost reports and statements on websites; certification requirements to have an address classified as private data on an affidavit of candidacy removed; and definitions provided and amended.

-HF3809 (Dotseth) - Requirements in an expedited eviction process modified.
+HF3809 (Dotseth) - Listing a minor as a defendant prohibited in an eviction action, and expedited eviction process requirements modified.

 HF3874 (Liebling) - Chief justice security provided, base funding beginning in fiscal year 2028 redistributed, judicial branch funding provided, and money appropriated.